benlenarts/Drag.Flick/README.md

 Drag extension that adds momentum to the dragged object: after the object is released it decelerates instead of stopping immediately.
 This mimics the flick gesture of certain popular touch interfaces.

+Thanks to Drag's versatile design, this can also be used to make elements scroll like butter.

 How to use
 ----------